xdaco/ubuntu-powerline-bash/README.md

 Now we will add our custom configuations.
 For that we need to have to edit the following files.

 `1. ~/.local/lib/your_python_version/site- packages/powerline/config_files/config.json`

 `2. ~/.local/lib/your_python_version/site- packages/powerline/config_files/colorschemes/default.json`

 `3. ~/.local/lib/your_python_version/site- packages/powerline/config_files/themes/shell/__main__.json`

-And We will create our own custome theme `.~/.local/lib/your_python_version/site- packages/powerline/config_files/themes/shell/mine.json`
+And We will create our own custome theme:

+`.~/.local/lib/your_python_version/site- packages/powerline/config_files/themes/shell/mine.json`

 Here is my `mine.json` for theme.